 How to make slow cooker ribs

-After marinating overnight, the slow cooker pork ribs are then slow cooked in balsamic vinegar and Marsala cooking wine.
-(Cooking wine, not Marsala wine.)
+(Make sure to use cooking wine and not Marsala wine.)
 You can find both in the vinegar section of the grocery store.

 I cooked up the crock-pot ribs with some nutritious sweet potatoes to make this a true one pot recipe!

-You can turn them into Marsala Sweet Potato Mash with the rest of the Marsala cooking wine.
+You can turn them into sweet potato mash with the rest of the Marsala cooking wine.

 Or serve the sweet potatoes a little smear of a buttery spread and a dash of sea salt.